 And don’t just stick to traditional presentation visuals.
 This isn’t 1998, after all.
 Remember that cool presentation ideas today aren't the same as a decade ago.

-Here’s one of our most popular PowerPoint templates, Marketofy.
-It includes a number of innovative slide design options, from photo layouts, to infographics, and more:
+Here’s one of our most popular PowerPoint templates, The X Note.
+It includes many innovative slide design options, from photo layouts, to timelines, and more:

 Discover the best PowerPoint templates with great infographics in this curated article:

 - Microsoft PowerPoint35 Best Infographic PowerPoint Presentation Templates: With Great PPT Data Slides 2020Sean Hodge